Restaurant in Washington DC, United States

 How far ahead should I book Albi?

-Book as far out as possible — Albi sits in DC's most competitive reservation tier, and the five-course tasting menu draws regulars who plan ahead.
+Book as far out as possible — Albi sits in DC's most competitive reservation tier, the five-course tasting menu draws regulars who plan ahead.
 A minimum of three to four weeks is a reasonable baseline, but peak seasons will require more lead time.
 The bar offers a walk-in alternative for those who miss the reservation window.

 What should I wear to Albi?